brian-naughton/the-echo-chamber/reflections/README.md

 ### Media Materials
 - [Media Kit](media-materials/echo-chamber-media-kit.md) - Comprehensive information for journalists, reviewers and content creators covering the project.

+### Analysis & Context
+- [On Being First](on-being-first.md) - Historical context and analysis of what makes this project a pioneering achievement in AI authorship

 ## Future Additions

 This collection will expand over time to include: